Nikki Holland has been appointed as the NCA’s new Director of Investigations.

 Nikki is an accredited PIP 3 SIO and is a qualified strategic gold commander.

-As Director Investigations Nikki will be responsible for leading some 2,000 officers.
-Reporting to DDG Operations Matthew Horne, she will be responsible for ensuring operations and investigations are pursued to the highest standards – and with integrity.
+As Director Investigations Nikki is responsible for leading some 2,000 officers.
+Reporting to DDG Operations Steve Rodhouse, she is responsible for ensuring operations and investigations are pursued to the highest standards – and with integrity.

 Donald started his career in law enforcement in 1990 joining the then HM Customs & Excise and has worked in criminal investigation, enforcement policy and operational management for more than 20 years.
 He was HMRC’s Criminal Investigation Director from 2011.